 Each WayPoint will increase import time.

-When finished there will be one-point cloud with several WayPoints that contain panoramic image data from a position along the trajectory.
+When finished, there will be one point cloud with several WayPoints that contain panoramic image data from a position along the trajectory.

-Waypoints can be also created at the GeoTag Location if detail images were captured during the scan.
+WayPoints can be also created at the GeoTag location if detail images were captured during the scan.

-12. Click the Save copy to local folder check box and then select a download location using the browse button to save a local copy of the scanner data to disk.
-The file extension is *.b2g.
+12. Select the Save copy to local folder check box and then select a download location using the browse button to save a local copy of the scanner data to disk.
+The file extension is .b2g.

-Note: This step is not necessary but recommended as best practice.
+Note: This step is not necessary but recommended as the best practice.
 Please always store a backup of your raw data.

-14. To apply filtering of points on the pointcloud select Filter level and then choose between Low or High.
-The Low filter will provide more points than High filter
+14. To apply filtering of points on the point cloud, select Filter Level and then choose between Low or High.
+The Low filter will provide more points than High filter.

-Connect the included USB- C cable to the scanner as in the image.
+Connect the included USB-C cable to the scanner as in the image.
 The power supply is provided via the USB-C connection.

-2. Connect your scanner to your computer.
+2. Connect a scanner to the computer.

-3. Continue with data download and import beginning with Step 5 in the WiFi workflow above.
+3. Continue with data download and import, beginning with Step 5 in the Wi-Fi workflow above.